 Vitamin B2 is a water-soluble vitamin that is flushed out of the body daily, so it must be restored each day.
 The best way to get this vitamin is by eating foods that are rich in riboflavin.
-Riboflavin is found in eggs, nuts, dairy products, meats, broccoli, brewer's yeast, Brussel sprouts, wheat germ, wild rice, mushrooms, soybeans, green leafy vegetables and whole grain and enriched cereals and bread, according to the University of Maryland Medical Center.
+Riboflavin is found in eggs, nuts, dairy products, meats, broccoli, brewer's yeast, Brussel sprouts, wheat germ, wild rice, mushrooms, soybeans, green leafy vegetables and whole grain and enriched cereals and bread, according to the UK's NHS website.

 Riboflavin is a vitamin that is needed for growth and overall good health.
 It helps the body break down carbohydrates, proteins and fats to produce energy, and it allows oxygen to be used by the body.

 "Riboflavin is also used for the development and function of the skin, lining of the digestive tract, blood cells and other vital organs," Dr. Sherry Ross, women's health expert at Providence Saint John’s Health Center in Santa Monica, California, told Live Science.

 Vitamin B2 is also important for eye health.
 According to the National Center for Biotechnology Information, this vitamin is needed to protect glutathione, which is an important antioxidant in the eye.
 The U.S. National Library of Medicine (NLM) reports that eating a diet rich in riboflavin can lower the risk of developing cataracts.
 Taking supplements containing riboflavin and niacin may also be helpful in preventing cataracts.